 For our anniversary though, we were really going to go out.
 We began talking about possible restaurant choices a couple of weeks ago, and I looked at all kinds of menus online.
 I noticed myself drawn to the appetizer sections, and particularly the places that offered a cheese board meant to be shared at the table.
 I also tried to find a good place that would allow us to bring our own wine and have it served during dinner.
 (There are some restaurants in Toronto that let you do this by charging you a corkage fee.)

 The reason we wanted to bring our own wine was not based on cost but rather on sentimentality.
 For our anniversary last year, we took a trip to the tropical island of St. Martin.
 On our way home, we got to the airport with time to spare, so looked around the shops.
-We went into a store that had just opened up, which sold wines and spirits from France (St. Martin is half owned by France and half by Holland.)
+We went into a store which sold wines and spirits from France (half of St. Martin is part of France and half is part of Holland.)
 The proprietor of the store was so keen and friendly that we decided to buy a bottle, and bring it home.
 Then on the plane ride home, we (I) devised the plan that we would keep the bottle for a year and open it at our next anniversary.
-So we had this bottle of nice wine, that I wanted to somehow incorporate into this year’s celebration.
+So, we had this bottle of nice wine, that I wanted to somehow incorporate into this year’s celebration.